-- 1) To elect the Board of Directors, with each director serving a one-year term and until his or her successor is elected and qualified; - 2) To approve an advisory resolution on executive compensation; - 3) To consider and vote upon the ratification of the appointment of Ernst & Young LLP to serve as our independent public accountant for the year ending December 31, 2022; - 4) To consider and vote upon amendments to our Amended and Restated Certificate of Incorporation (the "Certificate of Incorporation") eliminating supermajority voting requirements for stockholders to: - A. amend certain provisions of our Certificate of Incorporation; - B. amend our Fourth Amended and Restated Bylaws ("Bylaws"); and - C. remove directors; and - 5) To transact such other business as may properly come before the meeting or any postponement or adjournment thereof.
+- To elect the Board of Directors, with each director serving a one-year term and until his or her successor is elected and qualified; - 2) To approve an advisory resolution on executive compensation; - 3) To conduct an advisory vote on the frequency of future advisory votes on executive compensation; - To consider and vote upon the ratification of the appointment of Ernst & Young LLP to serve as our independent public accountant for the year ending December 31, 2023; - 5) To consider and vote upon amendments to our Amended and Restated Certificate of Incorporation (the "Certificate of Incorporation") eliminating supermajority voting requirements for stockholders to: - A. amend certain provisions of our Certificate of Incorporation; - B. amend our Fourth Amended and Restated Bylaws ("Bylaws"); and - C. remove directors; and - 6) To transact such other business as may properly come before the meeting or any postponement or adjournment thereof.